 Enda McElhinney explains how jockeys train to stay in shape.

-January and February are an important part of the year for jockeys as they are only a month away from the biggest meeting of the season in national hunt racing with the 2017 Cheltenham Festival.
+January and February are a vital part of the year for jockeys as they are only a month away from the most important meeting of the season in national hunt racing with the 2017 Cheltenham Festival.
 You can find all the Cheltenham odds on Paddy Power if you are looking to place a bet on any of your favourite jockeys or horses.
 There are 28 races at the meeting for the riders to take part in, with the feature race being the Cheltenham Gold Cup.

 Here is how the national hunt jockeys will look to stay in great shape ahead of the Cheltenham Festival and throughout the year.

 Often the difference between making the weight for a ride as a jockey can be as little as a couple of pounds therefore to lose this excess weight.
 The riders will often have a jog around the track when they arrive at a racecourse.
 They will zip up in a one-piece tracksuit and try to sweat as much as possible during their run.